mmistakes/so-simple-theme/events/stancon.md

 We're looking for contributed talks.
 The contributed talks at StanCon will be based on interactive, self-contained notebooks, such as knitr or Jupyter, and will take the place of proceedings.

-For details on submissions see: [StanCon Summissions](/events/stancon-submissions.html)
+For details on submissions see the [StanCon Summissions](/events/stancon-submissions.html) page.

 ## Tentative Schedule: